 Data Spaces

+The Data Space number used as a CRC-8 seed ensures that the data being transmitted correctly corresponds to the requested Data Space.

 WriteBlock

 When compared to POM, a significant difference is that a POM write requires two identical packets to be received by the decoder before a write is allowed to be executed.
 There is intentionally no such requirement here.
 The CRC-8 checksum on the Write provides the necessary protection against erroneous writes.